doomluc/cucumber-jvm/java/README.md

 }
 ```

-# Transposing Tables
+### Transposing Tables

 A data table can be transposed by annotating the data table parameter (or the
 parameter the data table will be converted into) with `@Transpose`.
 This means
-the keys will be in the first column rather then the first row.
+the keys will be in the first column rather than the first row.

 ```gherkin